 • the quantity that the numbers represent.

-Source : L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).
+Source: translated from L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).

-The Base 10 System
+The Base Ten System

 Students should also recognize, for example, that one (1) ten thousand represents a grouping of 100 hundreds, a grouping of 1000 tens, or even a grouping of 10 000 ones.
-These groupings allow students to recognize equivalent representations of numbers (e.g., 2534 is equal to 25 hundreds and 34 ones).
+These groupings allow students to recognize equivalent representations of numbers (for example, 2534 is equal to 25 hundreds and 34 ones).

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 44-45.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.